fitbez/react-describing-the-ui-part-2-assignment/README.md

 ### **Feature 1: Blog Post List**

 - Design a homepage that lists all blog posts.
-Style each post preview with **`styled-components`** to include the post title and summary.
+Style each post preview with **`styled-components`** to include the post image, post title and summary.
 Aim for a layout that enhances readability and user engagement.

 ### **Feature 2: Blog Post Details**